MPCritic: A plug-and-play MPC architecture for reinforcement learning: Introduction

 \section{Introduction}

 \acresetall

 \Ac{RL} and \ac{MPC} have emerged as two successful frameworks for solving optimal control problems.
 Each community has developed a mature theory and set of computational tools for dealing with the well-known intractability of dynamic programming \cite{bertsekas2022lessons, bertsekas_neuro-dynamic_1996, rawlings2017model}.
-Given their individual success and roots in dynamic programming, there is growing interest in developing complementary frameworks that would synergize the safe decision-making of \ac{MPC} with the flexible learning of \ac{RL} (e.g., \cite{reiter2025SynthesisModel,lawrence2025Viewlearning}).
+Given their individual success and roots in dynamic programming, there is growing interest in developing complementary frameworks that can synergize the safe decision-making of \ac{MPC} with the flexible learning of \ac{RL} \cite{reiter2025SynthesisModel,lawrence2025Viewlearning}.

-\ac{MPC} takes an optimization-based approach to control wherein model-based predictions are made online to select actions.
+\ac{MPC} takes an optimization-based approach to control wherein predictions are made online to select actions.
 This strategy is amenable to theoretical results regarding safe system operation, such as stability and robustness \cite{mayne2000Constrainedmodel}, typically through its interpretable structure and reliance on constrained optimization \cite{rawlings2017model}.
-Meanwhile, \ac{RL} suggests an iterative, sample-based framework in which a control policy is learned through trial and error in an uncertain environment.
-Broadly, RL schemes consist of principled theoretical targets, such as policy gradients and $Q$-learning, combined with general-purpose function approximators \cite{sutton_reinforcement_2018}.
+Meanwhile, \ac{RL} is an iterative, sample-based framework in which a control policy is learned through trial and error in an uncertain environment.
+Broadly, RL schemes consist of theoretical principles, such as policy gradients and $Q$-learning, combined with general-purpose function approximators \cite{sutton_reinforcement_2018}.